DETAILED ACTION

 In support of Examiner’s conclusion, Examiner respectfully directs Applicant’s attention to the claim limitations of representative claim 8.
 In particular, claim 8 as presented by amendment includes:

-“…obtaining order attribute data characterizing at least one order placed by a seller from a vendor… obtaining a seller-based rank characterizing a first rank of the vendor compared to all other vendors associated with the seller; obtaining a center-based rank characterizing a second rank of the vendor compared to other vendors that deliver orders to a same distribution center as the vendor, obtaining recency data characterizing a past supply performance…”, “…determining a probability of an in-full fill rate of the at least one order from the vendor to the seller…”
+“…obtaining order attribute data characterizing at least one order placed by a seller from a vendor… obtaining a seller-based rank characterizing a first rank of the vendor compared to all other vendors associated with the seller; obtaining a center-based rank characterizing a second rank of the vendor compared to other vendors that deliver orders to a same distribution center of the seller, obtaining recency data characterizing a past supply performance…”, “…determining a probability of an in-full fill rate of the at least one order from the vendor to the seller…”

 Considered as an ordered combination, the steps/functions of claim 8 are reasonably considered to be representative of the inventive concept and are further reasonably understood to be series of actions or activities directed to a general process of managing commercial interactions between sellers and vendors/suppliers ranking vendors and suppliers, which is an ineligible concept of Organizing Human Activity, namely: commercial interactions (e.g., directing marketing or sales activities or behaviors and business relations) and managing personal behavior or relationships or interactions between people (e.g., commercial interactions between sellers and vendors) (See MPEP 2106.04(a)(2)).